I am honored to be reborn tonight.”

 -Yura Sapi, 20/20 Vision Cure-ator

-Like encountering a rare gem, being part of ROP was a deeply profound experience I will take with me forever.
+Like encountering a rare gem, being part of Rites of Passage was a deeply profound experience I will take with me forever.
 I am still digesting it all, so don't have all the words I wish I had to express myself.
 But, I want to say thank you for the opportunity.
 I gained a large family I am so in love with.
 I will look back at this fondly for years to come.

 -Anias L'Amour, 20/20 Vision Performer & Artist